≡ ▼

 Next, set A1 to 200 and run Goal Seek again.
 What is the result?
 I got A1=217.085 with B1=1.44E-5.
 This isn't as precise as our homemade Newton's Method above!

-There will still be plenty of times when Goal Seek is more convenient than turning our entire spreadsheet into a single LAMBDA function.
-However, because SOLVE_NR is itself an Excel formula, it can run automatically whenever you change other inputs in Excel (unlike Goal Seek which you have to manually run each time).
+One benefit of SOLVE_NR is the ability to recalculate automatically whenever you change other inputs in Excel (unlike Goal Seek which you have to manually run each time).

-Also, you can use SOLVE_NR within your model and even run Solver and Goal Seek with SOLVE_NR as part of your model: a solver within a solver.
+Also, you can use SOLVE_NR within your model and even run Solver and Goal Seek (or Data Tables) with SOLVE_NR as part of your model: a solver within a solver.

 As an educational tool, the SOLVE_NR function allows you to set the info parameter to "verbose" to see the results of every iteration (see the example below).